guillaumeagile/code-review-UP/src/12_RefactoringGolf/hole1/README.md

-# Hole 7 to Hole 8
+# Hole 9 to Hole 10

-Change the code in hole 7 to be identical to the code on hole 8, both implenentation and tests can change.
+Change the code in hole 9 to be identical to the code on hole 10, both implenentation and tests can change.

 ## Refactorings

-- Tackle domain language as result of new abstractions
+- Tackle long parameter
-  - Rename constants, variables, arguments, methods to better express domain language

 ## Tips